redhat-appstudio/infra-deployments/README.md

 # AppStudio Infrastructure Deployments

-This repository is an initial set of Argo-CD-based deployments of AppStudio components to a cluster and a kcp workspace, plus a script to bootstrap Argo CD onto that cluster (to drive these Argo-CD-based deployments, via OpenShift GitOps) and configure AppStudio kcp workspaces.
+This repository is an initial set of Argo-CD-based deployments of AppStudio components to a cluster, plus a script to bootstrap Argo CD onto that cluster (to drive these Argo-CD-based deployments, via OpenShift GitOps).

 This repository is structured as a GitOps monorepo (e.g. the repository contains the K8s resources for *multiple* applications), using [Kustomize](https://kustomize.io/).